ein-bandit/unity-webrtc-control/DOCS.md

 console.log(availableFeatures);
 ```

-In the [demo project](triangler-mwc) this object is used in `controller-logic.js` to print available sensors to the UI.
+In the [demo project][triangler-mwc] this object is used in `controller-logic.js` to print available sensors to the UI.

 A special case is the `vibration` property.
 To trigger a device vibration, emit a event with the duration in milliseconds.
-(TODO: change this ot firing a custom event.)

 ```JavaScript
     eventDispatcher.emit("features.vibrate", 150);